pub-calculator-io/math-equation-solver/readme.md

-# Math Equation Solver WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Math Equation Solver Widget for WordPress

 PEMDAS calculator solves mathematical expressions with the order of operations - brackets, exponents, multiplication, division, addition, and subtraction.